tagion/website-home/docs/community/team.md

 ### Leif Bloch Rasmussen

-**Systems and governance.**
+**Systems and Governance.**

 <img data-src="/team/lr.jpg" alt="Leif Bloch Rasmussen" loading="lazy" class="lazy wiki-image-small wiki-image-float-right"/>

 Leif is an associate professor at Copenhagen Business School within IT and economics.
 He has spent his career as an academic worked with Commons, IT Governance, cybernetics information systems and converging of technologies i.e. nanotechnology and IT.
 Innovation and entrepreneurship.

 [LinkedIn](https://www.linkedin.com/in/leif-bloch-rasmussen-38663a4/)